collective-soundworks/soundworks/README.md

 }
 ```

-This method must include the inherited method from the base class before any code you write (`super.start()`).
+This method must include the inherited method from the base class before any code you write (`super.start();`).

 ##### .done()

 The `.done()` method should rarely change from the method inherited from the base class.
 If you have to rewrite it though, **don't forget to include the inherited method of the base class**.
 (Its purpose is to emit a `'done'` event associated with the module, which makes the whole module logic work.)

-Put differently, if you customize the `.done()` method, it must look like the following template.
+Put differently, if you customize the `.done()` method, it must follow this template.

 ```javascript
 clientSide = require(soundworks/client);